Who is (800) 353-9070 ? (How They Affect Your Credit Score)

 3. Settle Debts: If you cannot pay the full amount, consider negotiating a settlement for a lower lump sum.
 Ensure any settlement agreement is in writing.

-4. Build Positive Credit: Focus on building positive credit history by paying all current bills on time, keeping credit utilization low, and considering secured credit cards or credit-builder loans.
+4. Build Positive Credit: Focus on building a positive credit history by paying all current bills on time, keeping credit utilization low, and considering secured credit cards or credit-builder loans.

 5. Seek Professional Help: If the situation is complex, consider consulting a reputable credit counseling agency.